 Assistive Augmentations aim to enhance our perceptual and cognitive capabilities and provide solutions to overcome impairments to anyone with the help of technology.
 We believe carefully designed Assistive Augmentations can empower people constrained by impairments to live more independently again and even extend one's perceptual and cognitive capabilities beyond the ordinary.

-Working towards this vision, we developed technologies like Ai-See, that allows blind users to access information simply by pointing at objects and asking questions; Prospero a memory training assistant that is able to detect when a user can learn more efficiently; OM, that allows deaf users to 'feel' music; GymSoles, a smart insole that enables users to perform exercises with the correct body posture; and Kiwrious, that allows users to see the invisible physical phenomena around them.
+Working towards this vision, we developed intelligent systems such as Ai-See, that allows blind users to access information simply by pointing at objects and asking questions; Prospero a memory training assistant that is able to detect when a user can learn more efficiently; OM, that allows deaf users to 'feel' music; GymSoles, a smart insole that enables users to perform exercises with the correct body posture; and Kiwrious, that allows users to see the invisible physical phenomena around them.

-We aim to design novel assistive augmentations that leverage state-of-the-art technology and to develop innovative concepts and tools that pave the way for the next generation of assistive augmentations.
+We aim to design Intelligent systems that leverage state-of-the-art technology and to develop innovative concepts and tools that pave the way for the next generation of assistive augmentations.

 Our Research Areas